-The building, the teaching and the laboratory infrastructure are up to date and fulfil the requirements of the courses to be held.
-The equipment in the laboratory is state of the art and fit for purpose.
+The building, the teaching and the laboratory infrastructure are up to date and fulfil the requirements of the courses offered.
+The equipment in the laboratory is of high quality and fit for purpose.

-The building is being shared with the secondary technical school.
+The building is being shared with the secondary technical school and there were some complaints about the lack of air-conditioning in the classrooms.